 Like many other household brands, Purina has its passionate fans and enemies.
 The internet is abundant in reviews and opinions on the brand, ranging from very positive to very negative.

 In this post, we’ve presented the premium Purina lines – Purina ONE and Purina Pro Plan.
-We have also picked our winner for the best Purina cat food – Purina ONE True Instinct Natural Real Chicken Plus Vitamins & Minerals Grain-Free Dry Cat Food.
+We have also picked our winner for the best Purina cat food – Purina ONE True Instinct Natural Real Chicken Plus Vitamins and Minerals Grain-Free Dry Cat Food.

 You can find why we chose this particular formula under the How We Made Our Pick section.
 First, let’s see what Purina has to offer.